 - Powers of Attorney.
 Carefully consider with the client whether to include gift provisions.
 Because there are no federal estate tax advantages for couples under \$10 million, should agents be authorized to make any gifts at all?
 Does that open up the potential for elder abuse?
 Gifts might still be helpful, however, to avoid state estate taxes for clients living in a decoupled state. - Revocable Trusts.
 Similarly, re-consider gift provisions in revocable trusts. - Health Proxies.
 Consider whether some reminder should be made of exercising "swaps" to achieve a basis increase before "pulling the plug." - Wills.
-If bypass trusts are included in Wills, consider including descendants as discretionary beneficiaries for income shifting purposes. - Consider investment provisions.
+If bypass trusts are included in Wills, consider including descendants as discretionary beneficiaries for income shifting purposes. - Investment Provisions.
 If the bypass trust is funded predominantly with fixed income assets, there may be no disadvantage of not having a basis increase on the bypass trust assets at the second spouse's death.
-That may require a revision to the standard investment provisions so that the trustee is authorized to invest solely in fixed income assets. - Consider including in bypass trusts flexible measures that may allow causing estate inclusion at the surviving spouse's (or other beneficiary's death) to allow a basis step-up at that time.
+That may require a revision to the standard investment provisions so that the trustee is authorized to invest solely in fixed income assets. - Flexibility to Trigger Estate Inclusion.
+Consider including in bypass trusts flexible measures that may allow causing estate inclusion at the surviving spouse's (or other beneficiary's death) to allow a basis step-up at that time.
 See Item 7. - Trusts.
-Consider providing that capital gains are allocated to income (so that capital gains will be included in DNI and distributions will carry out capital gains to beneficiaries for income tax purposes).
+Consider providing that capital gains are allocated to income or that the trustee has the discretion to allocate capital gains to income (so that capital gains will be included in DNI and distributions will carry out capital gains to beneficiaries for income tax purposes).
 If capital gains are allocated to principal, give the trustee discretion to take the position that distributions include gains realized during the year.
-See Item 9.I-m for a discussion of income shifting concerns for capital gains in trusts.
+See Item 9.m-n for a discussion of income shifting concerns for capital gains in trusts. - j.

-j.
 GST Exemption Allocation Still Important.
 Even though the couple perceives that they have no federal estate tax concerns, it is still important to consider the GST tax implications of trust transfers.
 If a trust terminates at a child's death and passes to skip person beneficiaries, a GST tax is imposed if the trust is not GST-exempt.
 It makes no difference if the beneficiary has plenty of excess estate tax exclusion amount.
 In making transfers to trusts that will last for many years, consider whether to affirmatively allocate GST exemption (or make sure that automatic allocation applies).

-For non-exempt trusts, if a taxable termination occurs as a result of the death of a beneficiary, a basis adjustment is allowed for the trust assets. §2654(a)(2).
-See Item 23.h.
+For non-exempt trusts, if a taxable termination occurs as a result of the death of a beneficiary, a basis adjustment is allowed for the trust assets. $\frac{2654(a)(2)}{2}$.